 TFM is very thorough in the checks it performs while reading TFM data, to the point that it could probably be used as a validation tool.
 Every compliance problem detected will be signalled with a warning or an error, depending on the seriousness of the problem (in fact, only two compliance conditions are warnings currently; all others being errors).
 At the same time, TFM also tries to offer a way out of problematic situations (in the form of restarts, currently non-interactive), when it sounds reasonable.
 This means that it is almost always possible to load a font, however broken it may be.

 Otherwise, the available restarts depend on the dynamic context and the

 particular condition being signalled.
-The following graph depicts the
+The graph on the next page depicts

-conditions / restarts ontology related to compliance problems.
-Green squares denote warnings, red ones denote errors, and blue
+the conditions / restarts ontology related to compliance problems.
+Green boxes denote warnings, red ones denote errors, and blue

 ellipses denote restarts.
 By following a branch from left to right in

 this graph, you get an idea of which restarts are available when a

 specific condition is signalled.
 They are ordered by decreasing

 proximity to the signalling code (or, to put it differently, by